 Christ taught, “The good person out of the good treasure of his heart produces good, and the evil person out of his evil treasure produces evil, for out of the abundance of the heart his mouth speaks” (Luke 6:45).
 And He added, “what comes out of the mouth” is what “defiles a person” (Matthew 15:11).
 Therefore, Christ warned that for “every idle word men may speak, they will give account of it in the day of judgment” (Matthew 12:36,37).

-Moved by this same principle, the apostle Paul taught the Colossians “you must put them all away: anger, wrath, malice, slander, and obscene talk from your mouth” (Colossians 3:8).
+Moved by this same principle, the apostle Paul taught, “you must put them all away: anger, wrath, malice, slander, and obscene talk from your mouth” (Colossians 3:8).
 Swearing, profanity and obscene conversation, have no place in the Christian’s life.
 They are the signs of an unconverted heart.

-Also, the apostle James reiterated the same truth about swearing, “But above all, my brothers, do not swear, either by heaven or by earth or by any other oath, but let your “yes” be yes and your “no” be no, so that you may not fall under condemnation” (James 5:12).
+The apostle James reiterated the same truth about swearing showing that only purity of mind and a close watch upon the tongue will eventually subdue the evil of the tongue.
+He wrote, “But above all, my brothers, do not swear, either by heaven or by earth or by any other oath, but let your “yes” be yes and your “no” be no, so that you may not fall under condemnation” (James 5:12).
 And he stated that the tongue is the hardest member to control (James 3:1–12).
-Only purity of mind and a close watch upon the tongue will eventually subdue the evil of the tongue.

 Swearing and unsanctified speech show a mind filled with earthy interests.
 But he who bridles his tongue and offends not in word, “the same is a perfect man” (James 3:2).
 So, James concluded, “If anyone thinks he is religious and does not bridle his tongue but deceives his heart, this person’s religion is worthless” (James 1:26).

 There is hope for those that are commonly tempted to swear.
 Through the power of God, they can overcome the sins of the tongue.
 And they can be purified by the Holy Spirit to reflect the character of their Creator.
 “But thanks be to God!
-He gives us the victory through our Lord Jesus Christ” (1 Corinthians 15:57).
+He gives us the victory through our Lord Jesus Christ” (1 Corinthians 15:57; Philippians 4:13).

 In His service,